CCleanerShot/aws-example-onboarding/README.md

 This is a quick demo for streamlining the process of creating AWS IAM Identity Center users.
 For usage, it is meant to be given to internal users as an onboarding process.
-Originally, the "form" was supposed to be just a Google Form + backend process, but due to GCP's insanity, I opted to just create a basic page + basic session auth.

 # Prerequisites
 For reproducing the demo, you will need the following: